tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 Therefore the _t_ variable in the equation can be represented as a vector of data points.

 To create such a data point vector, you have to choose a sampling interval.
-Let's say you want to use 10 samples per seconds (`fs=10Hz`), and you want to have 20 samples in your vector.
-That also means that your time vector will cover 2 seconds of continuous time.
-As you can see, the given duration in continuous time is equivalent with the given sampling frequency with the number of samples:
+Let's say you want to use __10 samples per seconds__ (`fs=10Hz`), and you want to have __20 samples__ in your vector.
+That also means that your time vector will cover __2 seconds__ of continuous time.
+As you can see, the given duration in continuous time is equivalent with the given number of samples if the sampling frequency is known.

 {% gist tiborsimon/619da807c9fe3892eaac %}